2Pillows/dim_wishlist_splitter/wishlists/README.md

 **Perks** - Removes the 1st and 2nd column perks from all weapons on the list.
 Only 3rd, 4th, and origin traits will be included.

 **Dupes** - Removes any roll that doesn't appear at least 2 times.
-Requires multiple authors to publish roll recommendations since based on total number of appearances.
+There must be at least 2 weapon recommendations for rolls to be considered, rolls for a weapon that only appears 1 time won't be removed.